GaloisInc/ivory/ivory-tutorial/tutorial.md

 ## Motivating example

-Let's make an inventory manager for a simple role-playing game.
+Let's make a character manager for a simple role-playing game.
 To start with, we'll need some basic stats about our character.
 Let's start defining a `struct` that we can use to keep track of some basic character information.
 Add this chunk of code to `Example.hs`: